markbates/goth/README.md

 ## Examples

-See the [examples](examples) folder for a working application that let's users authenticate through Twitter, Facebook or Google Plus.
+See the [examples](examples) folder for a working application that lets users authenticate through Twitter, Facebook or Google Plus.

 ## Issues